blesta/module-ispmanager/README.md

 3. Log in to your admin Blesta account and navigate to
 > Settings > Modules

-4. Find the ISPmanager module and click the "Install" button to install it
+4. Find the ispmanager module and click the "Install" button to install it

 5. You're done!